vineetpandita10/Develop-a-Database-to-Analyze-and-Visualize-Hotel-Booking-Data/README.md

 # Summary/ Findings

-• The hoytel revenue has grown since year 2014 but had a litte knock at the end of year 2020 as compared to 2019.
+• The hotel revenue has grown since year 2014 but had a litte knock at the end of year 2020 as compared to 2019.

 • Parking log size has next to nothing effect on people engangement - in 2020 only 2.27% of parking space was used frequently.